Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 ### *Sixteen Chaff*
 As its name implies, *Sixteen Chaff* [素十六 - すじゅうろく, *sujuuroku*] occurs when a player has managed to capture at least 16 Chaff cards.
 This player takes 12 *kan* from each opponent, plus an additional 2 *kan* for every Chaff card in excess of 16.
 This player is the winner of the round, and becomes the dealer for the next.

+> If this situation occurs together with either *All Eights* or *Double Eights*, then the latter take precedence.
+{.is-info}

 ### Totalling Scores
 Assuming that none of *All Eights*, *Double Eights* or *Sixteen Chaff* have occured, then points are awarded as follows.